mozilla/data-docs/src/concepts/pipeline/artifact_deployment.md

 ## Table Deployment

 Tables get deployed through the [`publish_new_tables` Airflow task](https://workflow.telemetry.mozilla.org/tree?dag_id=bqetl_artifact_deployment) which runs nightly.
-This task will run all SQL generators, generate schemas for each query and will deploy schemas for tables that do not already exist in BigQuery.
-Currently, this task does not apply any schema changes for existing tables.
+This task will run all SQL generators, generate schemas for each query and will deploy schemas for tables and apply any schema-compatible changes for existing tables.
+The task will fail if changes that are incompatible with existing schemas (such as removing fields or changing field types) are to be applied.

 ## View Deployment